 To fix this, we need to limit the color changes to her teeth only.
-Select the hue/saturation mask in the layers panel and press Ctrl + I, (Cmd + I on a Mac).
+Select the hue/saturation mask in the layers panel and press Ctrl + I, (Command + I on a Mac) to invert the mask.

 Now, simply paint over just the teeth with an appropriate-sized brush.

 Fine-tuning won’t always be necessary, but you may want to play with it a little.
 To do this, click on the thumbnail to open the hue/saturation properties.

 Click Yellows in the drop-down menu and you’ll see the sliders appear in the yellows range at the bottom.
 Widening that range allows the hue/saturation adjustment to affect more colors.
 Narrowing the range means it will affect fewer colors.
 Play with it to find what works best for your image.

 And that’s it!
 Not everything in Photoshop has to be a long-drawn-out project with lots of fine-tuning and careful selections.
 Sometimes you can just brighten up some teeth in a couple of minutes and be on your way.

 Looking for more Photoshop tips?
 We’ve got lots of them over on the blog, be sure to check them out!About Cara Koch